 Rapid deforestation has reduced the country’s forest cover, which has been a major concern for several decades.
 The impact of this rapid deforestation can be seen directly in the recent monsoon pattern changes.
 There are numerous reasons for India’s rapid expansion of deforestation.
 Among them are the need for agricultural land, commercial logging, mining, population growth, and so on.

 Industrial Revolution – As India’s trying to compete with China for being a giant global hub for the manufacturing sector, forest land acquisition & the pollution caused by large-scale industrial construction have increased in the last several years.

 Would Heat Become Unbearable In The Future?

-However, don’t worry too much as it’s just a prediction.
-We have plenty of time and the good news is a lot of governments around the world are becoming aware of the possible future devastation.
-They are working hard to make policies that are more environmentally friendly.
+However, don’t get too worked up about it because it’s only a prediction.
+We still have time, and the good news is that many governments around the world are becoming aware of the potential for future devastation.
+They are working hard to implement more environmentally friendly policies.